 Finally, she made the move to Fort Collins.
-After initially staying home to care for her three young children, she started teaching at Ridgeview Classical schools where she taught various art classes as well as Human Anatomy and Physiology.
-She stayed there for 7 years.
+After initially staying home to care for her three young children, she started teaching at Ridgeview Classical schools where she taught various art classes as well as Human Anatomy and Physiology for 7 years.

 While her formal education is in the sciences, Rebecca also has a keen interest in ceramics and the arts.
 She is a self taught ceramic artists and has been a studio potter for over 25 years.

-This will be her fourth year at Loveland Classical Schools.
+This will be her fifth year at Loveland Classical Schools.

 Room 215: Academy